joshmessi10/ActiveBreakApp/README.md

-# ActiveBreakApp
+# Active Break

 **Real-Time Posture Detection and Active Break Reminders for Desktop**

-ActiveBreakApp is a cross-platform Electron desktop application that helps users maintain healthy posture during computer work.
-Using AI-powered computer vision (MediaPipe Pose), the app monitors your sitting posture in real-time and provides intelligent feedback through desktop notifications, statistics tracking, and actionable insights.
+ActiveBreak is a cross-platform Electron desktop application that helps users maintain healthy posture and stay active during computer work.
+Powered by TensorFlow.js and the MoveNet Lightning model, it performs real-time posture analysis, active break management, challenge progression, and event tracking — all executed locally for full privacy.
+The system includes break timers, guided micro-exercises, reward progression, persistent per-user settings, and a complete history of posture, alerts, breaks, and challenge achievements.

+The application includes a built-in rewards and challenges system that tracks the user’s posture consistency, break compliance, and daily activity.
+Challenge progress is computed from posture_events and break_events, and users can review their active challenges, historical completions, and progress percentage for each period.

 ---